MalikEljaouadi/Rust-Discovery/README.md

 # Rust-Discovery
-Starting the Rust journey here
+I am starting the Rust journey here.

+As a first step I am planning to finish all the Rust book examples